Grizzelbee/ioBroker.mielecloudservice/README.md

 ## Changelog

+### 1.1.0 (2020-03-07)
+* (grizzelbee) New: Added Actions - Implemented all currently supported and documented Actions for all devices Please remember that Actions will only work if you put your device into the appropiate state (e.g. Mobile Control)

 ### 1.0.5 (2020-02-14)
 * (grizzelbee) removed node-schedule as a dependency
 * (grizzelbee) implemented scheduling via setTimeout, which raises the opportunity